TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-smart-detection.md

 This Action Group is created in the following situations:

-1. When you create a new Application Insights resource.
+1. When you create a new Application Insights resource
-2. When existing Failure Anomalies alert rules are being migrated to the new alerting platform (more info about the migration is available [here](https://azure.microsoft.com/updates/classic-alerting-monitoring-retirement/).)
+2. When existing Failure Anomalies alert rules are being [migrated](https://azure.microsoft.com/updates/classic-alerting-monitoring-retirement/) to the new alerting platform

 You are not charged for email or webhook actions triggered by this Action Group.